-The SAML 2.0 protocol defines two login procedures: The Service Provider initiated flow starts by having users point their web browser to /v2/saml/login">https://sdct-hostname>/v2/saml/login to login, while the Identity provider-initiated flow starts at the Identity provider (details specific to Identity provider vendor).
+The SAML 2.0 protocol defines two login procedures: The Service Provider initiated flow starts by having users point their web browser to https://<dct-hostname>/v2/saml/login to login, while the Identity provider-initiated flow starts at the Identity provider (details specific to Identity provider vendor).
 DCT supports both flows.
 The SAML/SSO authentication method is not intended for API interaction and cannot be used with the Swagger UI.